 1) Lotus Blossom Stupa

-The stupa of heaped lotuses or Lotus blossom stupa, commemorate the Buddha birth in the royal Lumbini Garden on the seventh day of the fourth lunar month in the year 563 BC.
-His father Shuddhodana, is said to have erected a stupa in this design to commemorate this event.
-At birth Buddha took seven steps in each direction from which lotus sprang, symbolizing his immediate resolve to embark on the path of four immeasurables.
+The stupa of heaped lotuses or Lotus blossom stupa commemorates the Buddha’s birth in the royal Lumbini Garden on the seventh day of the fourth lunar month in 563 BC.
+His father, Shuddhodana, have erect a stupa in this design to commemorate this event.
+At birth, Buddha took seven steps in each direction from which the lotus sprang, symbolizing his resolve to embark on the path of the four immeasurables.
 Four steps of this stupa are circular and decorated with a lotus petal design.
 A tradition also exists in constructing seven heaped lotus steps to represent Buddha’s first action.
-This stupa is also known as the birth of the Sugata Stupa.
+This stupa is also known as the birthplace of the Sugata Stupa.

 2) Stupa of the Conquest of Mara.

-This stupa is also known as the Enlightenment Stupa, commemorate the Buddha’s defeat of the Temptation and attack of the hosts of Mara under the Bodhi tree at Bodh Gaya, when he was thirty-five years old.
-King Bimbisara is said to have erected a stupa in this design.
-This stupa has traditional unadorned four square steps, often with a slight overhang along the top of each other.
+This stupa, also known as the Enlightenment Stupa, commemorates the Buddha’s defeat of the Temptation and attack of the hosts of Mara under the Bodhi tree at Bodh Gaya when he was thirty-five years old.
+King Bimbisara is said to have erect a stupa in this design.
+This stupa has traditional unadorned four-square steps, often with a slight overhang along the top of each other.

 3) Stupa of many doors.

-The stupa of many doors commemorates the Buddha’s first turning wheel of Dharma at the deer park in Sarnath near Varanasi when he was thirty-five years old. his first five mendicant disciples are said to have built a stupa in this design.
-Each four square steps is decorated with many doors frames which express the many avenues or method of Buddha’s teachings.
-A Series of four, six and twelve doors on each side of the steps symbolize the four noble truth, six perfections, the noble eightfold path and the twelve links in the chain of dependent origination.
+The stupa of many doors commemorates the Buddha’s first turning wheel of Dharma at the deer park in Sarnath near Varanasi when he was thirty-five years old.
+His first five mendicant disciples are said to have build a stupa in this design.
+Each four-square step is decorate with many door frames, which express the many avenues or methods of Buddha’s teachings.
+A Series of four, six, and twelve doors on each side of the steps symbolize the four noble truths, the six perfections, the noble eightfold path, and the twelve links in the chain of dependent origination.

 4) Stupa of Great Miracle

-Great miracles stupa of the great miracle, commemorate the Buddha’s display of inconceivable miracles in the first half of a lunar month in Shravasti, when he was fifty years old.
-Here he overpowered the Maras and heretic at the Jetavana Grove.
-The stupa of miracles or conquest of the tirthikas was built by the Lichvi tribe to commemorate this event.
-The stupa of Miracle has the projecting central section on each of its four steps and side, which also project slightly by one-third of the height.
+The great miracle stupa commemorates the Buddha’s display of inconceivable miracles in the first half of a lunar month in Shravasti, when he was fifty years old.
+Here, he overpowered the Maras and the heretics at the Jetavana Grove.
+The stupa of miracles, or the conquest of the tirthas, was build by the Lichavi tribe to commemorate this event.
+The stupa of Miracle has a projecting central section on each of its four steps and sides, which also projects slightly by one-third of the height.

 5) Stupa of descent from the god realm.

-The stupa of the descendant from God realm is to commemorate Buddha’s descent from heaven of thirty-three gods when he was forty-two years old.
-Where he spent the summer retreat in Tushita heaven teaching the Dharma to the reincarnation of his mother. to repay her kindness in having borne him just before she died.
+The stupa of the descendant from the God realm commemorates Buddha’s descent from heaven of thirty-three gods when he was forty-two years old.
+There, he spent the summer retreat in Tushita heaven teaching the Dharma to the reincarnation of his mother to repay her kindness in having borne him just before she died.

-He descended at the city of Sankasya and the locals built a stupa in this design to commemorate the event.
-The descent from God realm stupa is characterized by a central projection in each of its four sides containing a triple ladder or projected steps.
-The central projections follow the plan miracle stupa with middle buttresses which project by one-third of their height.
-The projected step which forms a triple receding ladder was said to have been constructed for the Buddha by the celestial architect Vishwakarma.
+He descended at Sankasya, and the locals built a stupa in this design to commemorate the event.
+The descent from the God realm stupa is characterize by a central projection on each of its four sides, containing a triple ladder or projected steps.
+The central forecast follows the plan of the miracle stupa with middle buttresses that project by one-third of their height.
+The project step, which forms a triple receding ladder, was said to have been construct for the Buddha by the celestial architect Vishwakarma.

-They often have three rows of thirty-three steps symbolizing the god realms.
-Laddered stairways in this design are often built at the temple entrances; the central stairways is reserved exclusively for distinguishing or incarnate Lamas. the right stairways are for the ordained monks, and the left is for the lay practitioner. triple flight of wooden stairs at the Potala Palace are very worn down in their right and left section, as this section is reserved only for the Highest Lama.
+They often have three rows of thirty-three steps, symbolizing the god realms.
+Ladder stairways in this design are usually built at the temple entrances; the central stairways are reserve exclusively for distinguishing or incarnate Lamas.
+The proper stairways are for the ordained monks, and the left is for the lay practitioners.
+The triple flight of wooden stairs at the Potala Palace is worn down in its right and left sections, as this section is reserved only for the Highest Lama.

 6) The Stupa of reconciliation.

-The stupa of reconciliation, commemorate Buddha’s reconciliation of the disputing faction within Sangha which had been divided by the enmity of his cousin Devadatta.
-Buddha reunited the Sangha at the Velvuvana Bamboo grove at Rajagriha and the local inhabitants of the kingdom of Magadha constructed a stupa of this design.
-The reconciliation stupa is characterized by its four octagonal steps with equal sides.
-The various symbolic meaning is given for the four levels of eight-sided steps. which totals thirty-two in number.
+The stupa of reconciliation commemorates Buddha’s reconciliation of the disputing faction within the Sangha, which had been divide by the enmity of his cousin Devadatta.
+Buddha reunite the Sangha at the Velvuvana Bamboo grove at Rajagriha, and the local inhabitants of the kingdom of Magadha construct a stupa of this design.
+The reconciliation stupa is characterize by its four octagonal steps with equal sides.
+The various symbolic meanings are given for the four levels of the eight-sided steps, which total thirty-two in number.

 7) The stupa complete victory.

-The stupa of complete victory, commemorate buddha prolongation of his life by three months.
-This event occurred at the city of Vaisali when Buddha was eighty years of age by the supplication of the lay devotees Tsundra.
-The celestial beings are said to have built the stupa in this design.
-The complete victory stupa is characterized by having only three steps, which are circular and Unadorned.
+The stupa of complete victory commemorates the Buddha’s prolongation of his life by three months.
+This event occurred at the city of Vaisali when Buddha was eighty years of age, at the supplication of the lay devotee Tsundra.
+The celestial beings have built the stupa in this design.
+The complete victory stupa is characterize by only three steps, which are circular and unadorn.

 8) The Stupa of Nirvana.

-Nirvana Stupa, Stupa of Nirvana, commemorate Buddha’s passing away beyond sorrow into his final Parinirvana at Kushinagara between two sal tree when he was eighty years old.
+Nirvana Stupa.
+Stupa of Nirvana, commemorating Buddha’s passing beyond sorrow into his final Parinirvana at Kushinagara when he was eighty.
 The Malla tribe of Kushinagara erected the stupa in this design.
-The Nirvana Stupa has a circular bell-shaped dome.
+The Nirvana Stupa has a circular, bell-shaped dome.
 It rests directly on the circular base of the ten virtues with no ascending steps.
-Usually, The stupa does not have an ornament.
-Except occasionally when the base or mouth of the dome is decorated with the ornate ring of inscribed circles.
-Its simplicity and the absence of the step symbolized Buddha’s complete absorption into Parinirvana, where all conceptual qualities merge into the unqualified state of pure emptiness as the Dharmakaya.
+Usually, the stupa does not have an ornament.
+Except occasionally when the base or mouth of the dome is decorate with the ornate ring of inscribed circles.
+Its simplicity and the absence of the step symbolized Buddha’s complete absorption into Parinirvana.
+Where all conceptual qualities merge into the unqualified state of pure emptiness as the Dharmakaya.

-All the originals Tibetan Buddhist Stupa built during the time of Buddha didn’t survive intact today.
-Where ever you go in the Buddhist world you will find the sets of eight stupas.
-Please learn more on Wikipedia
+All the original Tibetan Buddhist stupas built during the time of Buddha didn’t survive intact today.
+Wherever you go in the Buddhist world, you will find the set of eight stupas.
+Please learn more on Wikipedia.

 Everest Basecamp and Mount Kailash tour